Time for an update on pH-Liquidity in both the stock market and Bitcoin here at the end of Q2-2022.

 Once the (green) uptrend line was penetrated, the real down trend in price accelerated, and we now find BTC in a very sharp selling phase that has all the feeling of previous washouts, which not only caused liquidation of most short term speculators, but produced the kind of calamitous sentiment that called for “the death of Bitcoin” for, I don’t know, the “umpteenth” time and counting…

 Like with stocks, Bitcoin pH-L here will have to penetrate the newly formed (red) downtrend line to tell us price is ready for its next run up.

 I will update periodically.

 * * *

 Finally, a word on the so-called “Bitcoin correlation.”

-As the schadenfreude police are now out in full force declaring their “I told you so’s,” I would only suggest that in corrections of the type we’re now undergoing in both stocks and crypto, which are governed by quickly souring macro sentiment such as we are witnessing -- which measures at an all-time low on most of the Consumer Sentiment indexes -- virtually everything becomes correlated.
+As the schadenfreude police are now out in full force declaring their “I told you so’s,” I would only suggest that in corrections of the type we’re now undergoing in both stocks and crypto, which are governed by quickly souring macro sentiment which measures at an all-time low on most of the Consumer Sentiment indexes -- virtually everything becomes correlated.

 At the moment, stocks, bonds, crypto, and even commodities are selling off in lock step.
 So of course the correlation is high.
 This is what happens when Bear Market forces take over.